Ben-Brady/PureImage/README.md

 ### JSON

 The settings are stored in JSON, this is text based file format that is easy for computer and humans to understand.
-In order to help editting these settings try using an [Online Editor](https://jsoneditoronline.org/#left=cloud.f69c4ee4a2454ad58eab6effaa5e5e93) that provides syntax highlighting.
+In order to help editing these settings try using an [Online Editor](https://jsoneditoronline.org/#left=cloud.f69c4ee4a2454ad58eab6effaa5e5e93) that provides syntax highlighting.

 ### Channel IDs

-Many of the commands rely on channel ids, this a unique number that indenifies a discord channel.
+Many of the commands rely on channel ids, this a unique number that identifies a discord channel.
 In order to get these IDs either follow this [Guide](https://support.discord.com/hc/en-us/articles/206346498) or use the '~id' command.

 ### Settings